UBC-MDS/video_game_sales_dashboard/README.md

 Video Game Sales Analytics Dashboard
 ================
-Amelia Tang,Alex Yinan Guo,Yike Shi, andMahmoodur Rahman
+Amelia Tang,Alex Yinan Guo,Yike Shi, and Mahmoodur Rahman

 ## Background

 Electronic video games in 2020 generated a revenue of around $165 billion.
-To thrive in this competitive industry, video game companies have sales analysts who need to keep their eyes on stats relating to sales.
+To thrive in this competitive industry, video game companies have sales analysts who need to keep their eyes on stats relating to sales and competitive landscapes.
 Our dashboard can easily present the necessary stats relating to video games sales, by a user-friendly interface.

 ## Data